• Artists' Books

 $475

-(Copies are still being completed as of late Summer 2019, so there may be a slight delay in availability.
-Check with me or the vendors above if interested.)
+(I have a limited number of completed copies available and am finishing others as they are ordered, so there may be a slight delay in availability.
+Please contact me or the vendors above if interested.)

-Sierra Suite is a chapbook of "found oral" poems I composed during a training session at the library where I work.
-We were being trained to use a new software called Sierra, and I was struck by how much of the presenter's language was about authority and control, who grants you the rights to do things in a digital environment, and how we present ourselves more generally.
-Taken out of context, her words resonated with me.
+Sierra Suite is a collection of "found oral poems” I composed during a training session at the library where I worked.
+While we were being trained to use a circulation software called Sierra, I was struck by how much of the presenter's language was about authority and control, about who grants us the rights to do things in a digital environment.
+Taken out of context, her words resonated more broadly.

-I hand set the poems for this edition of Sierra Suite in metal type and printed it on a Vandercook SP-15 proof press.
+For this first book project using the poems, I hand set them in metal type and printed them on a Vandercook SP-15 proof press.
 The covers are also letterpress-printed, featuring a relief print from a carved piece of Davey book board.
-While this is a straightforward poetry chapbook, I consider it an artist's book project because I intend to produce other editions of the poems in radically different formats, as an exploration of how different physical presentations of identical poems can affect their reading and reception.
+While each edition of Sierra Suite is a straightforward poetry chapbook, as I produce other editions of the poems in radically different formats it becomes an exploration of how presenting the same words in different bodies might change how we read them.
+After the initial letterpress edition shown here, I have produced print-on-demand, cartonera, laser-printed mini-zine, and one-of-a-kind scroll versions of the poems.

 2017